 Administrative or civil action: If your business or anyone with an ownership interest of 10% or more has been found liable of fraud, negligence or deceptive business practices, you need to provide documentation that shows how the incident was resolved.

-Criminal conviction: If you were previously convicted of a crime, you must provide documentation that shows your sentence, probation or parole status and evidence of rehabilitation.
+Criminal history: If you were previously convicted of a crime, you must provide documentation that shows your sentence, probation or parole status and evidence of rehabilitation.

 Failure to pay child support: If you’re behind on your child support payments, you may need to prove that you’ve made payment arrangements with the court system before your application is approved.

-If you’re working as a general contractor in New Jersey, here’s what you need to know about the types of insurance designed for general contractors you may be required to maintain.
+If you’re working as a general contractor, here’s what you need to know about the types of New Jersey business insurance you may be required and recommended to maintain.

 General Liability insurance for New Jersey contractors